A stable Langevin model with diffusive-reflective boundary conditions: Introduction

-corresponds to the situation where a (gas) particle interacts with a surface in thermodynamical equilibrium at temperature $\Theta$, and where the particle re-emerges from the wall with a velocity $M_n$ after each impact. \eqref{eq:ConfinedModel} allow slightly more general diffusive phenomenons where the magnitude of the re-emerging velocity $M_n$ is further controlled by the parameter $\theta^n$, allowing situations where the diffusive velocity progressively vanishes at $n\rightarrow \infty$.
+Comparable, yet distinct, situations are currently studied in the physics literature, for instance in Mohammadzadeh and Struchtrup \cite{MohStr-15} where the Maxwellian distribution depends on the ingoing velocity of the particle, or in Chibbaro and Minier \cite{ChiMin-08} where the boundary condition, modeling particle deposition, depends on the time that the particle has spent in a near-wall region. \eqref{eq:ConfinedModel} can be thought as a illustrative and prototypical model which will be used for investigating more general situations (time-velocity dependent absorption diffusion coefficient, multidimensional setting, ...) in future works.

 Let us also point out that the connection between transport equation endowing diffusive-reflective boundary conditions and Langevin models driven by a Poisson process has been studied in Costantini and Kurtz \cite{CosKur-06} and Costantini \cite{Costantini-91}.
 The link between \eqref{eq:ConfinedModel} and kinetic equations will be further discussed in Section \ref{sec:4}.\\